AFC playoff picture: Raiders can be eliminated in Week 15

 - LV L + NYJ w/t pic.twitter.com/30KbQDP2qu

 The Raiders are 1-point favorites, according to our friends at DraftKings Sportsbook, over the visiting 7-6 New England Patriots on Sunday at Allegiant Stadium.
 Kickoff is at 1:05 p.m.
-PT Sunday.
-Saturday night, the Dolphins are a 7.5-point underdog at Buffalo, where snow is in the forecast.
-Sunday morning, the Jets are a 1-point home underdog to Detroit.
+PT.
+On Saturday night, the Dolphins are a 7.5-point underdog at Buffalo, where snow is in the forecast.
+Then on Sunday morning, the Jets are a 1-point home underdog to Detroit.

 Will we move on to more intrigue in Week 16?
 We shall see.